 Large blowdowns such as straight-line winds and tornadoes may have a major influence on composition and successional patterns of hardwood stands (Hodges, 1998).
 Soon after overstory removal, numerous species may colonize large openings and influence the dynamics of the site.
 Initial colonizers are often forbs, graminoids, and vines that may have existed in the seed bank, were forest floor components prior to disturbance, or transported into the site via flood waters, wind, and/or animals.
-Overstory species anticipated to occur during the stand-initiation stage include black willow, sweetgum, American sycamore, eastern cottonwood, ash, oaks, hickory, elm, sugarberry, boxelder, along with the residual shade-tolerant species of Drummond's maple and American hornbeam.
+Overstory species anticipated to occur during the stand-initiation stage include sweetgum, American sycamore, eastern cottonwood, ash, oaks, hickory, elm, sugarberry, boxelder, along with the residual shade-tolerant species of red maple and American hornbeam.
 For stands that were highly altered prior to the disturbance (e.g., high-graded), intensive management may be necessary in order to establish a desired composition.
 Management actions may include controlling undesirable species mechanically and chemically and planting the desired species.
-However, seasonal wetness may contribute to high seedling mortality.

-State 3 Forest Management
+State 3 Timber Management

 This state represents the breadth of forest management activities on this site.
 Various management or silvicultural methods can lead to very different structural and compositional results within a managed stand.
 The range of methods are diverse and include even-aged (e.g., clearcut and shelterwood) and uneven-aged (single tree, diameter-limit, basal area, group selection, etc.) approaches.
-Included within these approaches is an option to use disturbance mechanisms (e.g., TSI, etc.) to reduce competition and achieve maximum growth potential of the desired species.
+Included within these approaches is an option to use disturbance mechanisms (e.g., timber stand improvement) to reduce competition and achieve maximum growth potential of the desired species.
 Inherently, these various approaches result in different community or "management phases" and possibly alternate states.
 The decision to represent these varying approaches and management results into a single state and phase at this time hinges on the need for additional information in order to formulate definitive pathways, management actions, and community responses.
 Forthcoming inventories and description iterations of this site will provide more detail on this state and associated management phases.
-There are moderate to severe limitations to silviculture practices on this site due to seasonal flooding and/or wetness (equipment limitations).
+One limitation of this site is periodic flooding.
 Management activities may need to be restricted to drier times of the year.
-The nonacid reactions, high to very high available water capacity, and superactive cation exchange capacity collectively contributes to high productivity of these soils.
-Therefore, plant competition on this site could be problematic and intensive management may be needed to produce the desired species.